Project Scheduling and Drying Times

 Waxing the Concrete with Top Shield mop on Floor Wax will take two very thin and even coats.
-Apply first thin coat and allow to dry.
+Apply first thin coat and allow to dry completely clear.
 Once you can walk on it, apply the second thin coat.

 Apply Wax - about 1/2 hour each coat

 Drying time(between coats)- about 1/2 - 1 hour

 Drying time(final coat)- about 1/2 - 1 hour, though overnight is better.